-Beginning around 1978, the government of the People's Republic of China (PRC) began an
+Beginning around 1978, the People's Republic of China (PRC) government began an

 experiment in economic improvement.
 The new measures progressively relieved restrictions on

-farming, agricultural distribution and, several years later, urban plans and labour.
+farming, agricultural distribution, and urban plans and labour several years later.
 One feature

 was the establishment of four (later five) Special Economic Zones along the South-east coast.